 Applicants will normally be required to have obtained a relevant degree of at least equivalent to a UK upper second class honours degree as well as at least 6.5 on IELTS (with no component below 6.0) or an equivalent English language qualification.
+Candidates will have successfully completed a Preliminary Year at Nanjing University.

-- 1. Candidates may undertake study for the Dual PhD degree under the supervision of a joint supervisory team from the University of Leeds and University of Ljubljana.
+- Candidates may undertake study for the Dual PhD degree under the supervision of a joint supervisory team from the University of Leeds and Nanjing University.
 Supervisors who satisfy the eligibility requirements specified by the relevant committee will be appointed at the commencement of the programme of study.
-This programme is a collaborative dual PhD offered by the Faculty of Engineering and Physical Sciences. - 2.
-The requirements for the degree, including periods of study and examination requirements are set out in Ordinance X and its associated regulations1. - 3.
-All candidates for the degree of PhD are expected to undertake appropriate generic training.
+This programme is a collaborative dual PhD offered by the Faculty of Environment. - 2.
+The requirements for the degree, including periods of study and examination requirements are set out in Ordinance X and its associated regulations. - All candidates for the degree of PhD are expected to undertake appropriate generic training.
 Candidates may be required to undertake some elements of advanced study and complete written examinations satisfactorily before proceeding to the submission of a thesis.